kevintruong/til/Forking,-Part-1:-Introduction.md

 }
 ```

+Note: The algorithm isn't actually O(N) because of how the system scheduler works.
+Though there are parallel algorithms that run in O(log(N)) per process, this is sadly not one of them.

 ## What is different in the child process than the parent process?
 The key differences include:
 * The process id returned by `getpid()`.
 The parent process id returned by `getppid()`.
-* The parent is notified via a signal when the child process finishes but not vice versa.
+* The parent is notified via a signal, SIGCHILD, when the child process finishes but not vice versa.
 * The child does not inherit pending signals or timer alarms.
 For a complete list see the [fork man page](http://man7.org/linux/man-pages/man2/fork.2.html)